Adron/VidStreamHacking/twitch-streaming-at-your-company.md

 ## Why?

-Twitch has a gamified ranking system when one sets up an account.
+Twitch has a gamified ranking system when one sets up an account (like [raiding]() each other!).
 When one streams from the account more, gets more followers, interacts with those followers, and otherwise adds value via their stream to the Twitch platform they get more rights within the system.
 The rights expand to give more and different ways to interact with these users, provide additional content via streams and uploaded videos, and increased permissions and at some point to even gain revenue from these interactions and related activities on the stream.

 ## The Catch!